 Before he became Alexander the Great, he was Alexandros,

-adolescent son of the king of Makedon.
+son of Philip, the celebrated king of Makedon.
 But rather than

-lead a life of luxury, as prince he has to excel his
+a life of luxury, as prince he must excel his

 peers in all ways: be faster, smarter, stronger, and